BlackArch/blackarch/docs/HOWTO-DEV.md

 - CoC for BlackArch is almost the same like:
 [https://wiki.archlinux.org/index.php/Code_of_conduct](https://wiki.archlinux.org/index.php/Code_of_conduct)

 - Read and refer always to ArchLinux's wiki pages.
+There is further documentation for each individual tool/file inside the file, any files without documentation should be documented.

 - If you are new try to follow other developers's work as much as possible.
 Talk to us on IRC / Discord for further details.
 We've got our own private channels